 - After a few weeks, the immature spider called the spiderling hatch from the egg.

-- Spiderlings are of a much smaller size and have an exoskeleton which protects them.
+- Spiderlings are of a much smaller size and have an exoskeleton that protects them.

 - They immediately disperse after hatching.